 Wall Street’s product pushers know that patience, discipline and long-term optimism aren’t easy to sell.
 So rather than advising you to get rich slowly, Wall Street’s High Priests will invite you to come and worship at the Altar of Immediate Gratification.
 Unfortunately, they’re likely to do so in a very subtle manner.
-It is likely that someone you know – a classmate or close friend, will go to work for Edward Jones, Ameriprise, Merrill Lynch or another of the innumerable, indistinguishable product pushing firms that profit from the lack of investor knowledge.
+It is likely that someone you know – a classmate or close friend, will go to work for Edward Jones, Ameriprise, Merrill Lynch or another of the innumerable, indistinguishable product pushing firms that profit from the lack of investor knowledge clearly revealed in the above- mentioned financial quiz.
 Unfortunately, your acquaintance will not have been trained as a financial advisor but as a securities salesperson.
-To stay employed, he or she must convince enough people to buy investments, sell them shortly thereafter and then by something else.
-Thus, your “friend” will pitch you one or more of the following lies:
+To stay employed, he or she must convince enough people to buy investments, sell them shortly thereafter and then buy something else.
+Inevitably, your “friend” will pitch you one or more of the following lies–

 Newly minted brokers who can promote these fictions are sure to get rich quickly; while their clients get nowhere fast.

-- Wall Street’s mouthpieces are experts at telling stories and at your tender age you haven’t developed the ability to distinguish between insight and smart, sounding, uneducated guesses.
-You’ll hear or read a market analysis that claims a particular market sector is about to outperform.
+• Wall Street’s mouthpieces are experts at telling stories and at your tender age you haven’t developed the ability to distinguish between insight and smart sounding, uneducated guesses.
+You’ll hear or read a market analysis that claims that a particular market sector is about to outperform.
 There are hundreds of sector funds that will allow you to overweight your portfolio to market sectors that are currently popular.
 But don’t be fooled.
 Employing sector rotation strategies is a form of market timing that increases portfolio risk.
-It’s much wiser to employ a passive index strategy and own all market sectors.
+It’s much wiser to employ a passive, index strategy and own all market sectors.

-- If betting against the market is a foolish long-term strategy, is investing in funds that return two or three times the upside of the market a winning strategy?
+• If betting against the market is a foolish long-term strategy, is investing in funds that return two or three times the upside of the market a winning strategy?
 Not really.
 So-called “leveraged funds” seek to deliver a multiple (2x and 3X are typical) of the return of the stock index that they track.
-Few investors realize that these leveraged funds are designed to yield the promised returns only on a daily basis.
-If held for the long term, these funds will provide a multiple of the market’s volatility but not an equivalent multiple of its return..…Ouch.
+Few investors realize that these leveraged funds are designed to yield the promised multiple return only over a one day time horizon.
+If held for the long term, these funds will provide a multiple of the market’s volatility but not an equivalent multiple of its return.
 Here’s a link to a FINRA alert on leveraged and inverse funds.

 So, as you begin your investing years, favor simplicity and low cost.
-It’s never too early to learn that you have no friends on Wall Street, there are no expert market or economic forecasters, and the future relative performance of various asset classes is random.
-If a financial product or strategy requires more than 30 seconds of explanation, just say no. You should own several broadly diversified, low cost, tax efficient index funds.
+It’s never too early to learn that you have no friends on Wall Street.
+There are no expert market or economic forecasters and the future relative performance of various asset classes is random.
+If a financial product or strategy require more than 30 seconds of explanation, just say no. You should own several broadly diversified, low cost, tax efficient index funds.
 By doing so you will maximize your net invested dollars and the long-term growth of your portfolio.